 Below are a number of features that we considered when picking the best road and trail bikes for you.
 These are valuable areas of considerations for both novice and professional riders before making a choice.

 This was the first thing we considered before making this list.
 There are quite some trail and road bikes that cost an arm and a leg, and so we opted for bikes that are affordable as well as reasonably priced.
-We went for bikes that fall between $200 and $500 which is within the budget of most riders.
-Most hybrids that cost less that this may be a thorough compromise of one of the aspects of the bike.
-This is to mean that they may incline more to road bikes or mountain bikes or in the worst case scenario not be as good as either.
+We went for bikes that are within the budget of most riders.
+Most hybrids that cost less than this may be a thorough compromise of one of the aspects of the bike.
+This is to mean that they may incline more to road bikes or mountain bikes or in the worst-case scenario not be as good as either.
 We found that bikes that were more expensive than this were a bit overrated due to branding or the kind of frame used.
 The right value of the bike needed to provide the right qualities for the bike to qualify as one of the best.
 Buying a very cheap bike will not work for you if you are looking for something that will serve you well for a long time while providing the qualities of high-end bikes in the market.
 A very expensive hybrid may also be a serious waste of money since you are more than able to get similar attributes in much cheaper bikes.
 A hybrid that costs more than a specialized bike may be too much when it comes to pricing, even if you have the capability of buying one.
 Mountain bikes and speed bikes will be more expensive for the reason that they are specialized and built for a specific task.

 The frame is the structure of the bike.
 It is also the first thing that you notice the moment you come across a bike or when considering to buy one.
 We ensured that our choices had frames that you fall in love with at first sight without digging too deep into your wallet.
 This determines the number of features for the bike including the overall design, the comfort level, and the price.
 Some bikes come with frames made of carbon fiber and titanium thus skyrocketing the price to double or triple the standard pricing.
 This may not be necessary when it comes to performance.
 A frame made of aluminum is as good providing lightweight features for speed and strength for trails.
 Steel frames are tougher but will dent easily.
 Aluminum is thought brittle but can withstand the amazing pressure which makes it the best option for a hybrid.
 Bikes with aluminum frames also come with good design depending on the hand of the designer.
 A good frame will last long, be corrosive free and lightweight enough to provide speed for the rider.
 It will also need to be robust enough to withstand impact and vibrations while riding.
 Most of our choices leaned onto the aluminum frame since bikes with these frames were reasonably priced.
 Aluminum frames do not bend easily and only break when the pressure is too much.
 This is a hard point to reach unless you are pushing your bike.

 Tires are the first thing that determines the type of the bike.
 The type of tires you install on your bike determine whether it will work on the road or trail.
 Mountain bike tires are not only tough and puncture resistant but come with deep threading that comes in handy when riding on rocky ground.
-These threads provide traction on the uneven ground making it easier to ride up and down hill.
+These threads provide traction on the uneven ground making it easier to ride up and downhill.
 The traction is also important when it comes to braking.
 Speed bikes come with slimmer tires that provide very little traction between them and the road.
 They do not need as much of it and work on a rolling effect to move along.
 These tires have very shallow threading if any for the purpose of increasing speed.
 The frame is also slim and shaped in a way to provide aerodynamics during riding.
 Unlike mountain bike alloy wheels frames that are bulky and strong, these are somewhat brittle and designed to be light enough to reduce the weight of the bike.
 The road and trail hybrid will be a compromise between the two.
 The bike allows the rider to roll tires on the road as well as a reasonably rough trail without damage.
 They are also slimmer than normal mountain bike tires providing higher speeds closer to those of a speed bike.
 The wheel frames are light yet wider to accommodate the size of the wheel.
 This compromise is maintained by creating puncture free tires with moderate threading providing enough traction for both surfaces.
 A good braking system aids the tires with disc brakes recommended in this case.
 This is because one may be doing high speeds in the city which can be full of unwanted surprises.

 Road and trail bikes are mostly about comfort.
 The components of the bike have to come together to provide the rider with commuting qualities while offering options for trail and road extremes.
-The comfort of a bike lies mostly in the position that the rider takes while sitting on the saddle and holding the handle bars.
+The comfort of a bike lies mostly in the position that the rider takes while sitting on the saddle and holding the handlebars.
 Speed bikes will provide a bent position to improve the aerodynamics of the rider as well as those of the bike.
-This is why the handle bars are more often than not lower than the saddle.
+This is why the handlebars are more often than not lower than the saddle.
 The Mountain bike will provide a more comfortable sitting position because riding on rough terrain while bent could be dangerous.
 The road and trail bikes will assume the sitting stance of the mountain bike more as compared to that of a speed bike.
 The sitting position will still be slightly slouched as compared to that of a mountain bike allowing the ride to shift.
 Some riders buy other bars to raise or lower the suiting position further, but this is a matter of preference.
 A rider using the road and rail bike will spend extended periods of time commuting or during around a trail exposing then back to a lot of strain.
 The right sitting position should even the pressure from the back.
 The suspensions also determine comfort.
 Bikes with suspensions as an added feature are ideal.
 These absorb any shock that comes to the wheel keeping the body safe.

 The drive train was one of our most important considerations.
 This may not have been as significant as others since most people choosing these types of bikes are not about speed.
 The drive train affects the speed and drivability of the bike.
-A drive trail includes the crank, cogs, derailleurs, gears and chain.
+A drive trail includes the crank, cogs, derailleurs, gears, and chain.
 Some of the best bikes will come with the option of gears but will not necessarily be a cup of tea for novice riders.
 The novice rider will need to take a handoff the shifting mechanism so as to make the right combinations work.
 It is at this point that a single geyser bike will work.
 We felt that the drive train was merely a point of choice.
 This preference would of course change with time as the rider develops skill and branches off to a particular type of bike.
 The drive train however needed to be strong as well as corrosive free.
 It also needed to have a good derailleur so as to make the shifting of gears easy.
 We preferred shorter crankshafts that provided enough clearance because the bike would be making rough trails every once in a while.
 A drive train that is also to maintain is perfect for the bike withstanding all forms of elements.
 Shimano is known to make some of the best drive trains besides other bike accessories for performance bikes.
 We felt that they were still the best options when it comes to road and trail bikes for the purpose of use and longevity.
 Some bikes have borrowed Shimano drive trains so as to compete well in the market while maintaining the rest of the parts.

 Versatility is all about how well the bike slips into both roles when it comes to riding.
 The best bikes provide the rider with the ability to hit both trails without feeling much of a difference regarding the impact on the body.
 A versatile road and trail bike will also conform to the traits of a city bike quickly allowing for the right speeds, braking, and maneuvering.
 It will also hit the trail providing the right amount of traction and control.
-The parts including the drive train and the handle bars should be versatile enough to provide the right conditions for both roads.
+The parts including the drive train and the handlebars should be versatile enough to provide the right conditions for both roads.
 A single gear bike may struggle in this area but will still work if the train is not treacherous.
 These bikes are not designed for extremes especially when it comes to trails.
 Real mountain bikes will handle rocks, slippery ground and serious impact on the frame and fork while riding.
 A road and trail bike will fall apart in these same conditions or at least not fair very well.
 It will also be risky to try the same using a road and trail bike due to the cat that the traction and such absorption features are off.